mconstant/NeuBankv2/README.md

 `overview.png` is an overview arch diagram of this project as described in the original instructions.

+This project generates architecture diagrams during deployment (so far just by yeeting the .dot file from Terraform to graphviz and an image utility but other options like [Rover](https://github.com/im2nguyen/rover) and [Mermaid](https://github.com/asannou/tfmermaid-action) exist.)

-If a deployment is succesful and deployed the pipeline will run `terraform graph` and then convert the .dot to a png and make something like `{env}_infrastructure.png`, to show what is currently deployed in an environment.
+If a deployment is succesful and deployed the pipeline will run `terraform graph` and then convert the `.dot` to a `.png` and make something like `{env}_infrastructure.png`, to show what is currently deployed in an environment.

 `dev_infrastructure_kept.png` ~~is~~ will be an example of that.

-## ./bootstrap
+## `./bootstrap`

-`make bootstrap` does a few things
+Anyone that forks this repo needs to `az login`.
+After that `make bootstrap` does a few things that mostly set everything up, provided a user has `PAT_TOKEN_VALUE` as an exported env var set to a Github Personal Access token that has access to read and write secrets in their repo.

 ### tfstate setup